allentown521/saladict-desktop-docs/vitepress/en/docs/install.md

 :::info Feature Limitations

-Due to technical limitations, the Mac App Store version does not support selection translation and translation using shortcuts after selection.
+Due to technical limitations, the Mac App Store version does not support [Selection Translation](/en/docs/config/hotkey#selection-translation) and [Translation Using Shortcuts After Selection](/en/docs/config/general#when-text-is-selected-show-translation-icon).
 If you need these features, please [manually install](#manual-installation-community-version) the community version, or

 - Use [PopClip](/en/docs/quick-translate#popclip-macos) to implement global selection translation